deepanshs/mrsimulator/docs/user_guide/method/writing_custom_methods.rst

     )

 The *channels* key holds the nucleus being probed, here rubidium-87.
-The *magnetic_flux_density* key holds the external magnetic field stength in T, and *rotor_frequency* holds the rotor frequency in Hz.
+The *magnetic_flux_density* key holds the external magnetic field strength in T, and *rotor_frequency* holds the rotor frequency in Hz.
 The *spectral_dimensions* key holds a list of SpectralDimension objects defining the spectral grid of the method. each SpectralDimension object contains a *count* key, defining the number of points